Caratinga: Agribusiness

 Caratinga is a significant producer of mountain coffee, despite the activity experiencing a decline due to rising costs.
 During the harvest season, which runs from April to September, local commerce experiences increased activity.
 The importance of horticultural production should also be noted, with an average output of tons per month.
 The city has a Central Supply Market (CEASA), where local horticultural production is sold, serving approximately 50 municipalities in the region, with 51% of the products sold at Caratinga's CEASA being produced within the municipality itself.

-Economy

-Industry and services

-Section of Raul Soares Street, in downtown Caratinga, with a predominance of commercial establishments.